suwannachatkul/Image-Backend-API/README.md

 ### Installing

-1. Clone this repository:
+1. Clone this repository

-2. Navigate to the project directory:
+2. Navigate to the project directory

 3. Install dependencies using Pipenv: